-So this has some nude images in it of me as a younger man, 45 years ago.
-Some quasi-sexual content (I’m sure someone will see it as a sexual fantasy.
-Feel free to enjoy.)
+So this has some nude images in it of me as a much younger man, 1974.
+(I’m sure someone will see it as a sexual fantasy.
+If so, feel free to enjoy.)
 But it is as true as my memory can be.
 At the time it was a mortifying experience.
 It turned into a personal triumph, if an odd one.

 You’ve been warned.
 Slightly NSFW.

 End of rant.

 As a child, long before puberty, I had always loved nudity.
 I would have been the kid who wouldn’t keep his clothes on except for the extremely conservative nature of my community and my family.
 I think it was one of the aspects of my Asperger’s.
 Or perhaps I hated the feel of textiles on my skin.
 Or perhaps I was really obsessed with freedom, honesty, and acceptance.
 We are the freest and most visually honest when we are naked.
 If you aren’t accepted naked, you really aren’t accepted.

 I also knew it was a very serious taboo with some very painful consequences.

 I have read that many Aspies dislike the texture of fabric against their skin.
 I have also read that it is not rare for those whose autism is slightly more pronounced to simply remove all their clothing at inopportune times.
 OTOH there are a few Aspies who are positively phobic about nudity.
 If you have met one Aspie, you have met only one Aspie!